Rehab Program in Michigan

 - Internet addiction

 Depending on what your needs are, you may return home and utilize local 12-Step meetings to help you continue on your path towards recovery.
 Or, you may enter into another treatment program that is not as intensive as inpatient treatment is.
-These decisions are made based on your progress in recovery and at the recommendation of the specialists, you work with while in inpatient rehab.
+These decisions are made based on your progress in recovery and at the recommendation of the specialists, you work with while in inpatient drug or alcohol rehab.

 - Have already participated in a higher level of addiction treatment (such as inpatient treatment)